 Do House martins return to the same nest each year?

-It is possible that a House martin would return to the same nest to breed, but as the species has a short lifespan they typically only breed once anyway.
+It is possible that a House martin would return to the same nest to breed, but as the species has a short lifespan, they typically only breed once anyway.
 It is though likely that the surviving offspring from a nesting pair would return to the same area or even the same nesting colony to breed.

 Where do House martins go in winter?

-House martins from the UK and Ireland migrate to Africa for the winter, but exactly where in the vast continent is still not known – and despite considerable research.
+House martins from the UK and Ireland migrate to sub-Saharan Africa for the winter, but exactly where in the vast continent is still not known – and despite considerable research.

 Where do House martins go at night?